Pradip Narayan Ghosh: Career

-As vice chancellor of Jadavpur University he established a School of Nuclear Sciences and began a post graduate course on Nuclear Engineering, the first such course in India.
-He took initiative to establish Jadavpur University Press, a publication centre of the University.
+As vice chancellor of Jadavpur University, he established a School of Nuclear Sciences and began a postgraduate course on Nuclear Engineering, the first such course in India.
+He took the initiative to establish Jadavpur University Press, a publication centre of the University.

 He received a Mother Teresa Lifetime Achievement Award for contribution to education.
-He is former President of the Indian Physical Society and a founder member of the Indian Association of Physics Teachers.
+He is the former President of the Indian Physical Society and a founder member of the Indian Association of Physics Teachers.